Zygnematophyceae: Morphology

+Reproduction

+The Zygnematophyceae are able to reproduce both asexually and sexually.
+Asexual reproduction takes place via fragmentation, cell division, akinete formation, or parthenospores.

 Sexual reproduction in the Zygnematophyceae takes place through a process called conjugation.
+Unusually, the gametes lack flagella, and they also lack centrioles which suggest that flagella were not secondarily lost.
+This lack of flagella sets the Zygnematophyceae apart from nearly all groups of algae, except for red algae and cyanobacteria (also known as blue-green algae, if they are classified as such).
+The gametes are scarcely differentiated from vegetative cells.

-Here cells or filaments of opposite gender line up, and tubes form between corresponding cells.
+In conjugation, cells or filaments of opposite sex line up, and tubes form between corresponding cells.
 The male cells then become amoeboid and crawl across the female, or sometimes both cells crawl into the connecting tube.
 The cells then meet and fuse to form a zygote, which later undergoes meiosis to produce new cells or filaments.
 As in land plants, only the female passes its chloroplasts on to the offspring.

 Taxonomy

+The Zygnematophyceae is monophyletic.
+Traditionally, it has been known to contain two orders, the Zygnematales and Desmidiales.
+However, the Zygnematales were found to be paraphyletic with respect to the Desmidiales, and so it was split up.
+As of 2023, five orders and two subclasses are recognized: the Spirogloeales in Spirogloeophycidae, and the Serritaeniales, the Zygnematales, the Spirogyrales, and the Desmidiales in Zygnematophycidae.